 Spring – The Act Initiated

-22nd March 1765
+March 22, 1765

 Patrick Henry’s Role

 May 29, 1765

-It’s May 29th 1765, Patrick Henry’s birthday.
-Two months after it was passed in Parliament, Henry presents his provocative views on the Stamp Act at a meeting of Virginia’s House of Burgesses, in Williamsburg VA.
-Henry argues that colonists hold the same rights as the people of Great Britain, especially the right to only be taxed by their own local representatives.
+It’s Patrick Henry’s birthday.
+Two months after the Stamp Act was passed in Parliament, Henry presents his provocative views on it at a meeting of Virginia’s House of Burgesses in Williamsburg, VA.
+Henry argues that colonists hold the same rights as the people of Great Britain, especially the right to only be taxed by their local representatives.
 When shocked representatives suggest some of his ideas amount to treason, he utters words that will become history, shouting, “If this be treason, make the most of it!”
-These ‘Stamp Act Resolves’ are presented to the House of Burgesses for approval.
-They will be sent to England along with other grievances of the Burgesses for the British government to see and consider a repeal.
-Henry presents in total seven “resolutions,” laying out his opposition to the tax, four of them are accepted.
-Although they were not written for public consumption, selections of Henry’s fiery rhetoric begin to be published widely in newspapers throughout the Colonies.
-Patrick Henry’s words are joined by propaganda satire, slogans and songs.
-The tax with obscure legislative roots has become a major barrier to good relations between Britain and its Colonies in North America.
+These “Stamp Act Resolves” are presented to the House of Burgesses for approval.
+They will be sent to England along with other grievances of the burgesses for the British government to see and consider a repeal.
+Henry presents in total seven resolutions, laying out his opposition to the tax, and four are accepted.
+Although they were not written for public consumption, selections of Henry’s fiery rhetoric begin to be published widely in newspapers throughout the colonies.
+Patrick Henry’s words are joined by propaganda, satire, slogans, and songs.
+A tax with obscure legislative roots has become a major barrier to good relations between Britain and its colonies in North America.

-Autumn– In Williamsburg
+Autumn In Williamsburg

-30th October 1765
+October 30, 1765

 An Act Repealed, More to Come…

-In 1767, another act, this time called the Townshend Act, is proposed by the Chancellor of the Exchequer Charles Townsend.
-It attempts to collect taxes on tea, glass, lead, paint and paper.
-John Dickinson, sometimes called “The Penman of the American Revolution” publishes his “Letters from a Farmer in Pennsylvania.”
+In 1767, another act, this time called the Townshend Act, is proposed by Chancellor of the Exchequer Charles Townsend.
+It attempts to collect taxes on tea, glass, lead, paint, and paper.
+John Dickinson, sometimes called “The Penman of the American Revolution,” publishes his Letters from a Farmer in Pennsylvania.
 These simply worded and concise editorials help to reignite the the tax protesters’ cause by suggesting the tax was not regulatory, but simply to raise revenue.
 Unrest was soon to follow.
-In the coming years, the events that began as noisy tax protests in the 1760's, would change their tone to calls for armed revolt the following decade.
+In the coming years, the events that began as noisy tax protests in the 1760s, would change their tone to calls for armed revolt.